zvbt/dotfiles/README.md

 # Dotfiles
 This repository contains my personal configuration files (dotfiles) for various applications and utilities that I use on my system.
 These configurations are tailored to my preferences and workflow.
 Feel free to explore, adapt, or fork them for your own use.

-My font looks weird because I mainly use it for Hangul (the Korean alphabet).
-It's better for me to read.

 ## Alacritty
 ![image](https://github.com/zvbt/dotfiles/assets/61088560/5d2745d2-fedd-4585-9eee-6a4af5e2fd2d)